standardebooks/tools/README.md

 python3 -c "exec(\"from hyphen import dictools\\ndictools.install('en_GB')\\ndictools.install('en_US')\")"
 ```

-## Mac OS users
+## macOS users

-These instructions were tested on Mac OS X 10.12.
+These instructions were tested on macOS 10.12 and 10.13.
 Your mileage may vary.
 Corrections and fixes to these steps are welcomed, as the SE maintainers don't have access to Macs.

 1. Install the [Homebrew package manager](https://brew.sh).
 Or, if you already have it installed, make sure it's up to date: